Amid Trump cuts, Uber kicks off campaign to enroll drivers in Obamacare

 Republicans in Congress have repeatedly failed to repeal and replace former President Barack Obama’s healthcare law, which they have said drives up costs for consumers and interferes with personal medical decisions.
 Democrats have warned that repeal would leave millions of Americans without health coverage.

-Meghan Joyce, regional general manager of the United States and Canada for Uber, said in a phone interview this week that there was an appetite for healthcare among drivers.
-Nearly 150,000 Uber drivers enrolled for insurance plans through Stride Health last year.
+Meghan Joyce, Uber’s regional general manager of the United States and Canada, said in a phone interview this week that there was an appetite for healthcare among drivers.
+Nearly 150,000 Uber drivers searched for insurance plans through Stride Health last year, and most of them enrolled.
 “This year we’re doubling down on that,” Joyce said.

 The Trump administration has shortened the Affordable Care Act enrollment period, which is currently open.
 It also has cut the advertising budget to $10 million and slashed by 40 percent the budget for support staff, known as navigators, who help people choose policies.